jamesgeddes/jamesgeddes.github.io/index.md

 Since 2013, Geek.Zone has

-- grown to three Districts around Britain.
+- Grown to three Districts around Britain.
-- touched the lives of thousands of people.
+- Touched the lives of thousands of people.
-- been recognised with UK registered charity status.
+- Been recognised with UK registered charity status.
+- Been awarded membership of internationally recognised organisations, such as OpenUK, Creative Commons & The Open Source Initiative.

 Our next step is to open [Geek.Zone/01](http://geek.zone/01) in Coventry, our first 24/7 community hub.
 [Support us now](https://link.justgiving.com/v1/campaign/donate/campaignGuid/f245c00d-ce79-4fa4-959f-c266cdb6a3ba?currency=GBP&amount=50)!

 ##Motoring

-Aside from technology, my interests are rather varied.
+Aside from technology, my interests are somewhat varied.
 They include classic motoring, ranging from my beautiful 1982 Mini HLE, up to the Routemaster, which I have had the good fortune to have a go at driving!

 ##Bagpipes

 I also play the Great Highland Bagpipes.
 I do understand that this is quite a “Marmite” instrument, however they have taken me on some great adventures, such as folk festivals across Europe and hundred-piper massed bands.

 ##Aviation

 One of my earliest passions is certainly aviation.
 The mechanics and engineering that goes into every square centimetre of an aircraft design is simply stunning.
 I am certainly looking forward to attaining my Private Pilots Licence!